 - Public education

-Currently, the department is comprised of approximately 40 members.
-Our paid staff includes the Fire Chief, the Assistant Fire Chief / Fire Marshal, two full-time Fire Inspectors, an Administrative Assistant, three Fire Captains, three Fire Lieutenants and 12 shift Firefighters.
+Currently, the department is comprised of approximately 45 members.
+Our paid staff includes the Fire Chief, an Assistant Fire Chief over Opeations and an Assistant Fire Chief / Fire Marshal over prevention, two full-time Fire Inspectors, an Administrative Assistant, three Fire Captains, three Fire Lieutenants and 14 shift Firefighters.
 The remainder of the department is comprised of volunteer firefighters.

 Other services provided by the department include a smoke detector program in conjunction with the American Red Cross.
 Through this program personnel install smoke detectors to individuals or families in need.
 Fire personnel not only provide installation but include other home safety awareness information if requested.